-Saving hard earned income from a business is a practise that in theory we know we should do and we should do it often.
+Saving hard-earned income from a business is a practice that in theory we know we should do and we should do it often.
 Putting away some of the in-goings so that we live to see another day is important.
 It’s when we see that large number in our account that there is an overwhelming (and completely normal) response which urges us to spend it.
 The following month or quarter or year the bottom line of that account begins to look a little on the anemic side at best.

 Protecting your flanks

 At One Week At A Time how to manage income is a topic many Business Leaders raise.
 A popular way to explain how to manage inflows of cash is through using the old American saying “don’t eat your seed corn”.
 Sounds like something someone would say in the 1852 story, Uncle Tom’s Cabin (written by Harriet Beecher Stowe), but it’s a powerful saying that – for want of a better expression – yields results.